Thomas Cranmer: Aftermath and legacy

-When Elizabeth I came to power in 1558 she restored the Church of England's independence from Rome under the Elizabethan Religious Settlement.
-The church that she re-established represented, in effect, a snapshot of the Edwardian Church from September 1552.
-Thus the Elizabethan Prayer Book was basically Cranmer's 1552 edition but without the "Black Rubric".
-In the Convocation of 1563 the Forty-Two Articles which were never adopted by the Church were altered in the area of eucharistic doctrine to form the Thirty-Nine Articles.
+When Elizabeth I came to power in 1558 she restored the Church of England's independence under the Elizabethan Religious Settlement.
+The church that she re-established represented, in effect, a snapshot of the Edwardine Church from September 1552.
+Thus the Elizabethan prayer book was basically Cranmer's 1552 edition but without the "Black Rubric".
+In the Convocation of 1563 the Forty-two Articles which were never adopted by the Church were altered in the area of eucharistic doctrine to form the Thirty-nine Articles.
 Most of the exiles returned to England and resumed their careers in the Church.
-To some like Edmund Grindal, an Archbishop of Canterbury during Elizabeth's reign, Cranmer provided a shining example whose work should be upheld and extended.
+To some like Edmund Grindal, an archbishop of Canterbury during Elizabeth's reign, Cranmer provided a shining example whose work should be upheld and extended.

 Cranmer's greatest concerns were the maintenance of the royal supremacy and the diffusion of reformed theology and practice.
 Scholars note that he is best remembered for his contribution to the realms of language and of cultural identity.
-His prose helped to guide the development of the English language, and the Book of Common Prayer is a major contribution to English literature that influenced many lives in the Anglophone world.
-It has guided Anglican worship for four hundred years.
+His prose helped to guide the development of the English language, and the Book of Common Prayer influenced many in the Anglophone world and has guided Anglican worship for four hundred years.

 Catholic biographers sometimes depict Cranmer as an unprincipled opportunist, a Nicodemite, and a tool of royal tyranny.
 For their part, some Protestant biographers appear to overlook the ways or occasions in which Cranmer betrayed his own principles.
 Both sides can agree in seeing Cranmer as a committed scholar whose life showed the strengths and weaknesses of a very human and often under-appreciated reformer.

-The Anglican Communion commemorates Thomas Cranmer as a Reformation Martyr on 21 March, the anniversary of his death, and he is remembered in the calendar of saints of the Church of England with a lesser festival.
+The Church of England commemorates Thomas Cranmer as a Reformation Martyr on 21 March, the anniversary of his death, and he is remembered in the calendar of saints with a lesser festival.
+The supposed site of the burnings is marked by a paving cross in Broad Street, Oxford, where an annual remembrance is held by the Prayer Book Society.

-The U.S. Episcopal Church liturgical calendar honours him with Hugh Latimer and Nicholas Ridley on 16 October.
+The U.S. Episcopal Church liturgical calendar honours him (together with Hugh Latimer and Nicholas Ridley) with a "day of optional observance" on 16 October.